 \subsection{Voter model perturbations}

 Cox, Durrett and Perkins \cite{CDP13} introduced a class of interacting particle systems called voter model perturbations.
 For simplicity we will restrict our attention to processes with two states.
-In this case the process $\xi_t:\ZZ^d\to \{0,1\}$ and the rate at which $\xi_t(x)$ flips to the opposite state given configuration $\xi$.
+In this case the process is denoted by $\xi_t:\ZZ^d\to \{0,1\}$ and the rate at which $\xi_t(x)$ flips to the opposite state given configuration $\xi$ is